JoacoEsteban/Music-Master/README.md

 # React-App using Spotify API
-## check it out at music-master-application.herokuapp.com
+Check it out at [Music-Master-Application.herokuapp.com](https://music-master-application.herokuapp.com/)